brettchalupa/brettcodes/hire.md

 We value and practice transparent and regular communication.
 We expect the same from you.

-We usually bill hourly.
+We usually bill by the hour.
 Our go-to rate is $100/hr, but if you're a small business or non-profit we drop it 25%.

 Send us an email with what you have in mind, and we'll get back to you.